Paul travels back to the Front, asking about Kat and Albert, but nobody has heard of or from them.

 He calls out and there is silence.
 Nobody replies.
 Paul crawls out of the shell hole in which he made his first kill and, by luck, Paul sees something move in the wire that they laid previously.
 It is Kat and Albert, who have come out with a stretcher to look for him.

-They are shocked that he is not wounded.
+They are shocked that he isn't wounded.
 Paul does not mention Gerard that night.
 He feeds himself and sleeps.

 In the morning, he cannot hold it in any longer.
 His friends comfort him; Albert tells him he did the right thing.
 And Paul tells them that he doesn't understand what happened.